DUT-lujunyu/new_lujunyu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm a first-year Ph.D. student supervised by [Prof. Hongfei Lin](https://scholar.google.com/citations?hl=zh-CN&user=kV68br0AAAAJ) at the School of Computer Science and Technology, Dalian University of Technology, China.
-And I'm a member of [Information Retrieval Laboratory (DUTIR)](http://ir.dlut.edu.cn).
+I'm also a member of [Information Retrieval Laboratory (DUTIR)](http://ir.dlut.edu.cn).
 I like reading novels and watching movies.

 Research Interests
 ======